aishwaryajagatp/Grosary-shop/README.md

 # Grosary-shop
-It is a like a big basket
+It is like a big basket website.fully responsive website.